GoogolplexWT/Wartune/Theseus/Tower.md

 ### Warspirit lock bug
 A mid-fight refresh could result in your Warspirit skill icons being locked from user interaction.
 Toggling Auto mode to have a random Warspirit skill cast will fix the issue.

+### Light Spirit heal bug
+If multiple enemies are present, this skill will cause 1 random foe to receive a 1,5M heal.<br> *(In the main game something similar will happen, as well as all enemies taking significantly less DMG for the next turn.)*

 # Boss per wave
 1. Krankor (Small Worm)